WarriorWiras/Java-Projects/Ninja Scam Dash/README.md

    ./gradlew run
    ```

+Enjoy playing and learning! 🎮📚

 ---

+## 🙏 Special Thanks

+We would like to thank:
+- [Gradle](https://gradle.org/) for seamless project building.
+- [LibGDX](https://libgdx.com/) for providing a powerful framework for 2D games.
+- All scam prevention initiatives whose spirit inspired our game's educational mission.

+---

-## License
+## 📜 License

-This project is created as part of an academic module for **Object-Oriented Programming** coursework.
+This project was created for educational and academic purposes.
-It is primarily for educational and demonstration purposes.
+It is intended for learning, demonstration, and showcasing **Object-Oriented Programming** skills.

+---